Barry Campbell: Life and career

 In early 1997, he announced that he would not seek re-election in the next federal election (Toronto Star, 2 March 1997).
 There was subsequently media speculation that he would be chosen as the next president of the Liberal Party, but nothing came of this (The Globe and Mail, 13 December 1997).

 Campbell became a professional lobbyist after leaving political life.
 His clients in 1998 included the Bank of Nova Scotia, Newcourt Capital and J.P.
 Morgan (Toronto Star, 30 May 1998).
 He also served as chair of APCO Worldwide's Canadian office and later became a senior counsellor for APCO Worldwide, as well as running his own Barry R. Campbell Strategies Inc. (Canada NewsWire, 14 March 2002).

 In one of Campbell's lobbying situations, at and around the same time he was lobbying the federal Department of Finance, he was organizing a fundraising event that raised about $70,000 for then-junior federal minister of finance Jim Peterson.
 A decade later, in March 2009, the Federal Court of Appeal considered Rule 8 in "Democracy Watch v.
 Barry Campbell et al" (2013) and, making no findings against Campbell or Peterson, stated generally that, "A lobbyist's stock in trade is his or her ability to gain access to decision makers, so as to attempt to influence them directly by persuasion and facts.
 Where the lobbyist's effectiveness depends upon the decision maker's personal sense of obligation to the lobbyist, or on some other private interest created or facilitated by the lobbyist, the line between legitimate lobbying and illegitimate lobbying has been crossed."
 This ruling led to a new enforcement standard under the federal Canadian Lobbyists' Code of Conduct which prohibits lobbyists from giving things or doing things for politicians they are lobbying.

 He supported John Tory's bid to become Mayor of Toronto in 2003, and was one of 29 co-chairs in the Tory campaign (Canada NewsWire, 23 March 2003).
 Campbell also worked as a Toronto fundraiser in Paul Martin's bid to lead the Liberal Party in 2003 (Toronto Star, 14 November 2003).

+Campbell merged his lobbying firm with StrategyCorp in 2026.